Penile Natural Curvature Correction

 PEYRONIE’S DIAGRAM OF PLAQUE

-If one wishes to treat the loss of penile size or curvature, when conventional treatments fails, he may consider the Platinum Procedure.
+If one wishes to treat the loss of penile size or curvature, when conventional treatments fails, he may consider the Permanent Dermal Filler Injection Technique.
 This is a minimally invasive permanent filler injection treatment.
 This treatment will not only enlarge the penile shaft (and glans if one prefers), but can provide some ‘straightening’ effects.
 This treatment is successful, however, it may take several procedures to reach a 50 percent correction (which would make the penis look much better).

 NATURAL PENILE CURVATURE DIAGRAM